 The Financial Reporting Council (FRC) was thought to be a regulator in the world of audit, accountancy and financial reporting but it appears it didn’t agree.
-Following a range of accounting scandals it is being wound up and replaced by something more effective, but there are as many opinions on what that should be as there are bodies issuing consultation documents on the matter (as at May 2019).
+Following a range of accounting scandals it is to get revised terms of reference so that it can be more effective, but there are as many opinions on what these should be as there are bodies issuing consultation documents on the matter (as at May 2019).

 The FCA rather gives the game away by categorising individuals as ‘consumers’.
 They regard the savings and investment process of individuals as the ‘consumption’ of products prepared by intermediaries (the Financial Services Industry) instead of what it is (or should be): re-cycling of investment capital into wealth-creating activities, the very opposite of ‘consumption’.